CcgAlberta/pygeostat/doc/source/plotting.rst

 **Example**

 Which illustrates the most detail in the data?
-Spoiler: inferno does, in my opinion :) (Warren Black)

 Colour theory research has shown that the colormap jet may appear detailed due to the colour differential; however, our perception of the colours distort the data's representation.
 The